Gamifying cyber security education proves a win

 The challenge

 Cyber attackers use tactics such as identity theft and scam emails to gain valuable personal, corporate and government information.
 Phishing is an email that tricks people into clicking malicious links or sharing sensitive information.
-Since the COVID-19 pandemic began, phishing schemes and other cyber attacks have been on the rise, with reported incidents increasing by 50 per cent.
+Since the COVID-19 pandemic began, phishing schemes and other cyber attacks have been on the rise, with reported incidents increasing by 50 per cent (PDF 4.02MB).
 Due to this threat, the NSW government has invested $240m into building their cyber security capability, ranging from delivering more research to developing better training.

 Cyber attackers prey on our behavioural vulnerabilities, sending phishing emails when we’re busiest at work or using urgent language to lure us onto malicious websites.
 Traditionally, we have used training modules and awareness campaigns to share best practices about digital security.
 However, research shows these approaches do not improve behaviour, such as the reporting of phishing emails.
 Rethinking how we teach cyber security could be one step towards improving our safety online.